Novia-RDI-Seafaring/FMUiL/examples/External server/README.md

-## Example 3: exp3_external_server.yaml
+## Example 3: External server
 This example has been made to show how to run the simulator connected to external OPC UA servers.
-The external server is configured in `servers/example_server.yaml`.
-Simply run the `servers/example_server.py` and afterward run the experiment:
+The external server is configured in `examples/External server/servers/example_server.yaml`.
+Simply run the `example_server.py` and afterward run the experiment:

 ```
-uv run experiments exp3_external_server.yaml
+uv run fmuil -d "examples\External server" run "exp3_external_server.yaml"
 ```